 Many of the challenges we face today are too complex to tackle alone.
-By joining a range of organisations and initiatives we can facilitate collaboration, increase our impact, learn and together accelerate change.
+By joining a range of organisations and initiatives we can facilitate collaboration, increase our impact, learn and together accelerate positive change.
 Below are some of our global partnerships, memberships and collaborations, in alphabetical order.

 Memberships and collaborations

 In Bangladesh, we have been actively collaborating with 2030 Water Resources Group since 2015.
 Working with WWF, we published Water Governance in Bangladesh – Challenges and Opportunities Around Policy, Institutional Function and Implementation for a Sustainable Water Future, which resulted in a stakeholder consultation to form Bangladesh Water Multi-stakeholder Platform (MSP).
 2030 WRG’s advocacy for private sector participation facilitated by the MSP, continues to play a key role in catalysing the public sector’s traditional approach to solving the water challenges of Bangladesh.

 ACT is a ground-breaking agreement between 19 global brands, retailers and trade unions to transform the garment and textile industry and achieve living wages for workers through industry-wide collective bargaining linked to purchasing practices.
 ACT is the first global commitment on living wages in the sector that provides a framework through which all relevant actors, including brands and retailers, trade unions, manufacturers, and governments, can exercise their responsibility and role in achieving living wages.

 The AFIRM Group works to reduce the use and impact of harmful substances in the apparel and footwear supply chain.
 It provides a forum to advance global management of restricted substances in apparel and footwear, communicate information about restricted substance list (RSL) to the supply chain, discuss concerns, and exchange ideas for improving RSL management.